-Pop music singer Madonna was born in Bay City, Michigan, on August 16, 1958.
-In 1981 she went solo as a pop singer and became a sensation on the then male-dominated 80s music scene.
+Pop music singer Madonna was born in Bay City, Michigan on August 16, 1958.
+In 1981, she went solo as a pop singer and became a sensation on the then male-dominated '80s music scene.
 By 1991, she had achieved 21 Top 10 hits in the United States and sold more than 70 million albums internationally.
 In January 2008, she was named the world's wealthiest female musician by Forbes magazine.

-Singer, performer, actress.
-Born Madonna Louise Veronica Ciccone in Bay City, Michigan, on August 16, 1958, to parents Silvio "Tony" Ciccone and Madonna Fortin.
+Singer, performer and actress Madonna Louise Veronica Ciccone was born in Bay City, Michigan, on August 16, 1958, to parents Silvio "Tony" Ciccone and Madonna Fortin.
 Tony, the son of Italian immigrants, was the first of his family to go to college, where he earned a degree in engineering.
 Madonna's mother, an x-ray technician and former dancer, was of French Canadian descent.
 After their marriage in 1955, the couple moved to Pontiac, Michigan, to be close to Tony's job as a defense engineer.
 Madonna was born three years later, during a visit with family in Bay City.
 The third of six children, Madonna learned early on how to handle her role as the middle child, admitting that she was "the sissy of the family" who often used her feminine wiles to get her way.

 Her parents' strict observation of the Catholic faith played a large role in Madonna's childhood.
 "My mother was a religious zealot," Madonna explains.
 "There were always priests and nuns in my house growing up."
 Many elements of Catholic iconography—including her mother's statues of the Sacred Heart, the habits of the nuns at her Catholic elementary school, and the Catholic altar at which she and her family prayed daily—later became the subject of Madonna's most controversial works.